abuseofnotation/abuseofnotation.github.io/_posts/microblog/2025-04-03-haskell-task.md

 tags: haskell programming
 ---

 Haskell is great.
-And I want more people to know it, so this is just a quick overview of it's capabilities, and of  code to solve a simple [task I saw on Mastodon](https://recurse.social/@redmp/114232802896990485).
+And I want more people to know it, so this is just a quick overview of it's capabilities, using the code to solve a simple [task I saw on Mastodon](https://recurse.social/@redmp/114232802896990485).

 The task is the following: